matveynator/netchan/wiki/v1-plan.md

 5. **Storing Shared Encryption Keys**
    - Encryption keys, used for connecting to the server, are stored inside the binary file.
-   - Utilizing obfuscation and key splitting, as well as the `go:embed` format, to prevent decompilation from binary code.
+   - Utilizing obfuscation and key splitting, as well as the `go:embed’ format, to prevent decompilation from binary code.

+6. **Interactive Connectivity Establishment (ICE) Integration and Network Channel RAID System**

+   A. **ICE Integration**
+      - Implement ICE for optimal pathfinding in data streams, ensuring robust and flexible network communication.
+      - **Bidirectional Client-Server Role**: Each client in the network will also function as a server, and vice versa.
+This dual role enhances network resilience and decentralizes communication.
+      - Gather local and public IP addresses for each client/server.
+      - Perform connectivity checks and prioritize best connection paths.
+      - Ensure security during the ICE process.

+   B. **RAID-like Network Channel System (Focused on Channel Management and Resilience)**
+      - **Multiple Channel Establishment**: Create several network channels for each connection to provide redundancy.
+      - **Failover and Recovery**: Design the system to automatically detect channel failures and switch to a backup channel.

 ## Implementation
 1. **Interfaces and Abstractions**: